Viperinius/ILIAS-Sync2Folder/README.md

 ILIAS-Sync2Folder
 =================
 ### Summary
-Sync2Folder is a tool to download files from the e-Learning platform ILIAS.
+Sync2Folder is an unofficial tool to download files from the e-Learning platform ILIAS.
 It automatically scans your courses including their content and either shows or downloads the files.
 All features can be found at [Features](#features).
 Part of the features and design are inspired by [ILIASDownloader2](https://github.com/kekru/ILIASDownloader2).